Linda and Roger's Bunhybee Grasslands

 3. Attack Method

-Our treatment in mid-summer (roughly, late November to mid-December)
+Our treatment in mid-summer (roughly, mid-December to February)

 Seed-heads are already well-developed, for easy recognition, but with high risk of seed-dispersion